15 Unique Greek Women – Ancient and Modern

 Not all of the Greek Goddesses were godly, the evil sorceress Circe, a goddess of magic and witchcraft, daughter of the sun god, Helios, in Homer’s Odyssey, turned all of Odysseus’s men into swine.

-All Goddesses had just as much power, if not more, as their male counterparts.
+All Goddesses had just as much power, if not more, than their male counterparts.

 5. The Women of Sparta